JefrinAkterJui/practice12/README.md

 - Used to define the shape of an object (structure).

-- Works naturally with `class` — ideal for object-oriented programming (OOP).
+- Works naturally with `class`, ideal for object-oriented programming (OOP).

-- Supports declaration merging — multiple interfaces with the same name combine automatically.
+- Supports declaration merging, multiple interfaces with the same name combine automatically.

 - Can be extended using the `extends` keyword.